jgeorgex/CV/README.md

 I decided that now is the time to take on a new challenge.
 After rekindling my interest in software development through online courses, books, blogs, podcasts, and speaking with any developer I could find, I decided to make the jump and enrolled at Makers.

-I have thrived during the immersive and demanding course and particularly enjoyed working collaboratively with equally ambitious, focused and fun people.
+I've thrived during the immersive and demanding course and particularly enjoyed working collaboratively with equally ambitious, focused and fun people.

 Being a great dev means you never stop learning.
-I'm continuing my development by working on personal projects while looking forward to joining a team building larger-scale commercial projects.
+I'm continuing my development by working on personal projects with Express, Node, Jest, Cypress and API's.
+I'm  now looking forward to joining a team building larger-scale commercial projects.

 ## Projects